 Errors are also associated with the averaging period used for both the TDS-1 data and that of the CryoSat-2 DEM.
-Due to the temporal extent involved in the calculations, smaller scale effects such as seasonality were explored but no correlation was found with discrepancies from the CryoSat-2 DEM.
+Due to the temporal extent involved in the calculations, smaller-scale effects such as seasonality were explored but no correlation was found with discrepancies from the CryoSat-2 DEM.
 As such, these seasonal effects and their associated changes in penetration depth have been ignored.

-5 Conclusions
+5. Conclusions

-We have demonstrated through this study that altimetry of land ice is possible with GNSS-R to an accuracy of approximately 18 metres, if CryoSat-2 is assumed to be truth.
-This is the first time that GNSS-R has been used to create an independent Digital Elevation Model over land ice, and has potential significance as data collected covers the pole area which until now was not possible to map with satellite altimetry.
+We have demonstrated through this study that altimetry of land ice is possible with GNSS-R to an accuracy of approximately 18 m, if CryoSat-2 is taken as truth.
+This is the first time that GNSS-R has been used to create an independent DEM over land ice and has potential significance as data collected covers the pole area, which until now was not possible to map with satellite altimetry.

-The use of the technology demonstration platform to produce these results reveal great potential for the future of this technique, as further increases in accuracy and understanding may be achieved using a sensor and platform optimised for such measurements.
-In future studies it will be necessary to understand and mitigate errors such as those causing the over-estimation of points at high incidence angles.
-This will enable this technique to produce a full DEM of the Antarctic Ice Sheet with improved accuracy and coverage, including the South Pole.
-It will also be necessary to optimise any platform and sensor for such measurements, and to improve processing strategies, such as centering the delay-Doppler window around the true specular point on the Earth surface to ensure all data is received within the tracking window.
+The use of the technology demonstration platform to produce these results reveal great potential for the future of this technique, as further increases in accuracy and understanding may be achieved using a sensor and platform optimized for such measurements.
+In future studies it will be necessary to understand and mitigate errors such as those causing the overestimation of points at high incidence angles.
+This will enable this technique to produce a full DEM of the Antarctic ice sheet with improved accuracy and coverage, including the South Pole.
+It will also be necessary to optimize any platform and sensor for such measurements and to improve processing strategies, such as centering the delay-Doppler window around the true specular point on the Earth surface to ensure all data are received within the tracking window.
 In order to improve the estimation of the surface elevation, modelling of the signal scattering and penetration through the ice will be necessary, with the objective of quantifying the penetration depth under different conditions, and its variations due to seasons and climate.

 Owing to the reliance of the technique on signals of opportunity and the lightweight nature of the receiver, the harnessing of this technology for the monitoring of the cryosphere would provide an inexpensive yet highly effective solution.
 The recent launch of the CYGNSS constellation in 2016 for the application of GNSS-R to tropical wind measurements brings up the possibility of a polar mission of a similar format.
-Reflections over ice are much more coherent, and therefore stronger than those over oceans.
-The application of this technology to such a mission would therefore provide much higher spatio-temporal resolution of measurements in polar regions (average 4 hour revisit time for CYGNSS satellites [Ruf et al., 2013]), allowing improved monitoring of all aspects of this dynamic system, including sea-ice interactions (which have not been considered here).
-To determine the feasibility of such a mission would require a careful consideration of the error budget to determine the accuracy of the height measurements possible, but this is beyond the scope of this paper.
-In addition, further improvements to measurement accuracy may be possible using interferometric techniques [Martín-Neira et al., 2011] or phase delay information [Cardellach et al., 2004; Li et al., 2017], but the latter depends on having a coherent return from the surface.
+Reflections over ice are much more coherent and therefore stronger than those over oceans.
+The application of this technology to such a mission would therefore provide much higher spatiotemporal resolution of measurements in polar regions (average 4-hr revisit time for CYGNSS satellites; Ruf et al., 2013), allowing improved monitoring of all aspects of this dynamic system, including sea-ice interactions (which have not been considered here).
+To determine the feasibility of such a mission would require a careful consideration of the scope of this paper.
+In addition, further improvements to measurement accuracy may be possible using interferometric techniques (Martín-Neira et al., 2011) or phase delay information (Cardellach et al., 2004; Li et al., 2017), but the latter depends on having a coherent return from the surface.

-In terms of the future applications of GNSS-R to monitoring the Antarctic ice sheet, it may be possible to deduce properties of Antarctic snow and ice by combining these observations with those from passive L-band instruments, such as SMOS (e.g. Macelloni et al. [2016]), and at other microwave frequencies, such as K_u -band from Cryosat-2.
+In terms of the future applications of GNSS-R to monitoring the Antarctic ice sheet, it may be possible to deduce properties of Antarctic snow and ice by combining these observations with those from passive L-band instruments, such as SMOS (e.g., Macelloni et al., 2016), and at other microwave frequencies, such as K_u -band from CryoSat-2.